ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 	mvn integration-test -Pamp-to-war

-This will build an [AMP file](https://wiki.alfresco.com/wiki/AMP_Files), then apply the amp to the Share war-file and startup an embedded Tomcat instance.
-Normally Tomcat will run on the default port 8080, but for since Alfresco is already running on that port, we need to change this.
+This will build an [AMP file](https://wiki.alfresco.com/wiki/AMP_Files), then apply the amp to the Share war-file, and startup an embedded Tomcat instance.
+Normally, Tomcat will run on the default port 8080, but since Alfresco is already running on that port, we need to change this.
 This can be done either by giving the port number as an argument to Maven, or defined in the `pom.xml` as the example in this tutorial.

 The Tomcat port number is defined in `pom.xml` with the following XML: